wireservice/csvkit/docs/scripts/in2csv.rst

                             of objects to be converted when processing JSON.
       -n, --names           Display sheet names from the input Excel file.
       --sheet SHEET         The name of the Excel sheet to operate on.
+      --write-sheets WRITE_SHEETS
+                            The names of the Excel sheets to write to files, or "-" to write all sheets.
       -y SNIFF_LIMIT, --snifflimit SNIFF_LIMIT
                             Limit CSV dialect sniffing to the specified number of bytes.
 Specify "0" to disable sniffing entirely.